common-fate/terraform-aws-common-fate-deployment/.changeset/tricky-carrots-call.md

 "@common-fate/terraform-aws-common-fate-deployment": minor
 ---

-internal ecs services now use service connect to communicate to each other
+Common Fate services now use internal hostnames to communicate with one another.